ConduitPlatform/Conduit/README.md

   add custom logic through the "custom endpoints" functionality
 - Swagger docs and GraphQL explorer with full route documentation
-- Authentication system with JWT and 2FA, supporting ServiceAccounts/API keys as well as local(username/password or email/password), oAuth(Facebook, Google, Twitch, KakaoTalk)
+- Authentication system with JWT and 2FA, supporting ServiceAccounts/API keys as well as local(username/password or email/password), oAuth(Facebook, Google, Twitch)
 - Basic security built-in with Client Id/secret for all requests, rate limiting and helmet.
 - Emails with template support
 - SMS for 2FA or plain SMS send
 - Storage using either GCS or Azure Blob Storage (S3 coming soon)
 - Chat(alpha)
 - Forms for basic form submission and forwarding to email
-- Payments with Stripe
-- Custom workflows with "Actor" (WIP)
 - Conduit SDK can be used to add new modules or custom services
 - so much more